bamlab/react-native-screen-sizer/README.md

 yarn add react-native-screen-sizer
 ```

-You'll need to have these dependencies installed:
+You'll need to have the `react-native-safe-area-context` dependency installed:

 ```
-npx expo install expo-dev-client npx expo install react-native-safe-area-context
+npx expo install react-native-safe-area-context
 ```